Preikestolen - The Pulpit Rock

 Did you know that Australia has its own Pulpit Rock?
 Yes, it is situated in the Grose Valley of the Blue Mountains in New South Wales (NSW) state.

-This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

-About Pulpit Rock Norway/Preikestolen
+About Pulpit Rock Norway / Preikestolen

 Pulpit Rock Norway is also known as Preikestolen or Prekestolen or Preacher’s Pulpit.
 It is a famous tourist attraction and hike in Ryfylke in Norway.
 Standing tall as a steep cliff rising 604 meters, Pulpit Rock has breath taking views of the fjord.